ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-bms.md

 <!--##istutorial#-->
 This tutorial may incur costs.
 Use the [Cost Estimator](https://{DomainName}/estimator/review) to generate a cost estimate based on your projected usage.
 {: tip}
 <!--#/istutorial#-->

-This is a Beta feature that requires special approval.
-Contact your IBM Sales representative if you are interested in getting access.
-{: beta}

 This tutorial is part of [series](/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware#vpc-bm-vmware-objectives), and requires that you have completed the related tutorials in the presented order.
 {: important}